 Positioning queens in chess set up is most confusing isn’t it?
 Whether White queen is placed on white square or black square, this is the biggest confusion a lot of people have in chess board setup.
 Not to worry, I’ll give you a solution to this.
 I’ll also tell you a better way to get out of this confusion with this chess setup trick.
 Queen has 9 points and can perform like rook and bishop thus it believed to be combination of both.

-Here’s the last and most important piece of the Chess.
-King can only move one place to its adjacent squares.
-Also by now there is only one position left on Chess Board.
-So to complete this Chess Setup, place the king on the left square.
+Here’s the last and most important thing to finish of this Chess Board Setup.
+The last and most important piece left is the King.
+However, King can only move one place to its adjacent squares.
+Also by now there is only one position left at the star.
+So to complete this chess board setup, place the king on the left square.
 To just mention it in notations: White King on e1 and Black King on e8.